hotkit/django-fost-authn/README.markdown

 The maximum allowed difference between the time when the request was signed and the time on the server.
 Defaults to 300 seconds.

+# Signing requests #

+In order to authenticate against the back end requests must be properly signed. `fost_auth.signature' includes two functions for doing this that can be used.

+## `fost_hmac_signature(secret, method, path, timestamp, headers = {}, body = '')` ##

+The headers are in the form of a dict giving the header name and values.
+The function returns both the signature and the document that was signed.

+It is the responsibility of the caller to correctly place the header values into the request object that is to be used, including the `Authorization` header.

 # Running tests #

 For best results create a virtualenv, then initialise it with test.pip.: